-CHIEF FIRE OFFICER STATEMENT

-"Mid and West Wales Fire & Rescue Service (MWWFRS) believe that an efficient and effective workforce is key in ensuring that we provide the best service possible to the public.
-It is also vitally important that our workforce is representative of the communities we serve in order to improve engagement and public confidence.
-MWWFRS strives to place equality, diversity and inclusion at the heart of everything we do and we also understand the importance of equity within the workplace.
-Equity ensures that all our staff have the opportunity to flourish and are supported to be the best they can be.

-This report provides an overview of the gender pay gap within MWWFRS and identifies areas for further improvement to ensure that we make continual progress in this area.
-In 2022, the gender imbalance in MWWFRS is still significant and one which we need to address.
-Women make up less than 18% of our total workforce - 40% of those are firefighters.
+CHIEF FIRE OFFICER STATEMENT "Mid and West Wales Fire & Rescue Service (MAWWFRS) believe that an efficient and effective workforce is key in ensuring that we provide the best service possible to the public.
+It is also vitally important that our workforce is representative of the communities we serve, in order to improve engagement and public confidence.
+MAWWFRS strives to place equality, diversity and inclusion at the heart of everything we do, and we also understand the importance of equity within the workplace.
+Equity ensures that all our staff have an opportunity to flourish and are supported to be the best they can be.
+This report provides an overview of the gender pay gap within MAWWFRS and identifies areas for future improvement to ensure that we make continual progress in this area.
+In 2024, the gender imbalance in MAWWFRS is still significant and one which we need to address - women make up less than 18% of our total workforce.
 It is also evident that this gender imbalance is one of the principal factors behind the gender pay gap within our organisation.
 Whilst the Service has seen a reduction in the gap over recent years, we acknowledge that more needs to be done to increase our representation of females within the operational environment.
 We continue to strive to improve by engaging with communities, promoting positive action, and supporting underrepresented groups to join our organisation.
 At MAWWFRS, we continue to progress towards being an inclusive employer and are proud of the growth we have achieved to-date.
-As a public service organisation we will strive to further reduce our gender pay gap through media campaigns, positive action events and internal development whilst reporting on our progress."

-Roger Thomas Chief Fire Officer
+As a public service organisation, we will strive to further reduce our gender pay gap through media campaigns, positive action events and internal development whilst reporting on our progress."
+Roger Thomas Chief Fire Officer KFSM BA(Hons) MSc Gwasanaeth Tân ac Achub Canolbarth a Gorllewin Cymru Mid and West Wales Fire and Rescue Service GENDER PAY GAP REPORT 2024